Lindsay McDougall: Personal life

 McDougall is a vegan and animal rights activist.

 In May 2011 McDougall, told John Safran that he was allergic to wheat, eggplant, cashew and pistachio nuts in a discussion about his diet on Triple J. In August, McDougall asked for donations to United Nations High Commissioner for Refugees – he staged a homage to Children Collide's music video for "Loveless" while he had his long hair cut off.

 McDougall married Jen Owens in October 2015 at Sublime Point.

+Despite a strong band culture of drinking, McDougall quit alcohol on New Year's Day 2021, after his wife had done so three months previously.